emsesp/EMS-ESP32/README.md

 If you want to completely erase the ESP and rebuild the firmware then do a `pio run -t erase` which will wipe the onboard flash including the SPIFFs where all the settings are stored.

+If you're unable to send commands then the Tx is most likely not working.
+Check with `info` to see if the Tx is available and that the rx poll is less than 200ms.
+Then trying putting a delay in the Tx by using `set tx_delay on` and `reboot`.
+See if that helps.

 ## Known Issues

 Some annoying issues that need fixing: